ItsShamed/sddm-babysitter/README.md

 ## Was Rust really necessary for this?
 It's only 90 LOC……

 No, but it's funsises, and I'm a little バカ and too lazy to do proper C stuff.

+> [!CAUTION]
+> I absolutely have no fucking idea of what I am doing.
+In its current state,
+> nothing is working and I'm still figuring out how to jiggle with `ptrace(2)`.